digitaltrails/vdu_controls/README.md

   * Disabled the right-mouse action that could hide the toolbar irretrievably.
   * Each icon is now held in a separate SVG source file.
 This makes the icons more easily editable and reusable.
+  * Language translations have been updated. zh_CN and ar_SA have been added.
+All translations were generated for code testing purposes, the actual translations are untested and may be wildy inaccurate.

 * 2.6.0
   * Added laptop-panel support, see Setting option "laptop-panel-enabled".